Syllabus bites: Visual literacy

 Resources

-Visual literacy-reading images Read, understand, evaluate, create (Scootle Resource 10719).
+Visual literacy-reading images1 Read, understand, evaluate, create (Scootle Resource 10719).

-Pictures of the Year International – a collection of award winning photographs
+Pictures of the Year International5 – a collection of award winning photographs

-Getty Images Year in Focus – view photographs online or view the free eBook of events of the past year with commentary.
+Getty Images Year in Focus6 – view photographs online or view the free eBook7 of events of the past year with commentary.